civilnetworks/bug-reports/.github/ISSUE_TEMPLATE/suggestion.md

 **Related Problem** <!-- If anything, what frustrated you and brought you to make this issue? -->

 **Preferred Solution** <!-- How would you like things to change?-->
-A clear and concise description of what you want to happen.

 **Alternatives Considered** <!-- Any other ways it could be implemented? -->